rxt1077/it610/markup/slides/missing.typ

   text: [
     - PID 1
     - SysV was the old way of doing it
-    - Most modern systems run sytemd (it's conentious)
+    - Most modern systems run systemd (it's contentious)
     - The init system brings up and monitors daemon processes ],
 )